Morada Wrongful Death Lawyer

 - Should the case go to civil court, the family may ask for punitive damages if the death was particularly egregious or on purpose.
 Punitive damages do not compensate the family for their loss.
 As punishment and a deterrent to future offenders, the awards are given to the offender's family.

-Ed Smith is my name, and I am a Morada wrongful death lawyer.
 Your family might want to consider filing a wrongful death claim if you lost a loved one because of the negligence of another.
 Even though you will still feel grief and loss, this will relieve your family of the financial stress that comes with the passing of a loved one.
 You can reach us at (209) 227-1931 or (800) 404-5400 for compassionate, free and friendly advice.
 Contact us online as well.
-Discover more about how our legal team has helped others at Verdicts and Settlements.
+Discover how our legal team has helped others at Verdicts and Settlements.